ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 • prognosis depends on the degree of renal impairment and whether therapy is initiated early

-• major relapses: pulse methylprednisone and cyclophosphamide
+• major relapse: repeat pulse methylprednisone and cyclophosphamide

 Related Content